BROCODES2024/Stock-Prices/README.md

 1. Simple long short strategy: you buy if the prediction is higher, and vice versa
 2. Intraday Trading: if you can get your hands on minute data or even tick data, you can use this predictor to trade.
 3. Statistical Arbitrage: use can also use the predictions of various stock prices to find the correlation between stocks.

-## Contributing

-Feel free to fork this and submit PRs.
-I am open and grateful for any suggestions or bug fixes.
-Hope you enjoy this project!

----
-For more content like this, check out my academic blog at [https://medium.com/engineer-quant](https://medium.com/engineer-quant)